dorzhevsky/ObjectPool/README.md

 using var connector = await pool.Get().ConfigureAwait(false);
 ```

-**Get** method returns a so called connector object.
-When done, you must dispose connector object to return rented connection to connection pool.
-You can use its **Object** property to gain acccess to underlying connection and execute database queries:
+To execute database commands you should use **Object** property to gain acccess to underlying database connection:

 ```cs
 var command = connector.Object.CreateCommand();